 How are architecture, politics, labor and invisibility entangled?

 Intern[ed] draws into tension the erased architectures of internment mandated by FDR’s Executive Orders 9066 and 9102, as well as the invisible labors that occurred there, with contemporary executive orders in which confinement and exclusion are also latent.
-Laboring at making and unmaking space will be ongoing throughout the weekend.
-Timed events each evening will juxtapose choreographies of spatial labor, video projections, performances of drawing/erasure and text.
+Laboring at making and unmaking space occurred throughout the weekend.
+Timed events each evening juxtaposed choreographies of spatial labor, video projections, performances of drawing/erasure and text.

 Intern[ed] references the following documents and places:

 - Executive Order 9066 authorizing the creation of exclusion zones

 - Executive Order 9102 authorizing the construction of relocation centers

 - Executive Order 13767 on “border security and immigration enforement improvements”